Maikuolan/ZB-Block-log-report/README.md

 This is a simple PHP program which should sit in the site root.
 It reads the killed_log.csv produced by ZB Block, prints any blocks that are not on the excluded list, and keeps totals for the day.
+After processing the input file, it is renamed to copykilledlog.csv.
+It does not need to be run each day.
+It will produce reports on each day present on the input file.
+Processing starts from the last record processed previously.
+It can also be run more than once each day, totals are updated as necessary.

 A mysql DB keeps summary totals by day.
 The record types on the DB are:

 2 - totals for the day for each excluded block type
 3 - total blocks for each day